NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/connect.rst.txt

 Now you can test that your key pair is working correctly by attempting to connect to the remote host and run a command.
-You should be asked for your key pair *passphase* (which you entered when you creasted the key pair) rather than your remote machine *password*.
+You should be asked for your key pair *passphase* (which you entered when you created the key pair) rather than your remote machine *password*.

 ::